Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 The Extraordinary Earth Project kicked off on August 17, 2023, and wraps up in June 2024.
 Stay tuned for a next Challenge to be announced late summer 2024, and learn more about the Extraordinary Earth Project here.

-The way it works is simple: We issue an annual challenge that invites students to respond to a specific problem affecting young people somewhere in the world.
-Teachers and students explore the issue in class and, in the process, connect with students around the globe.
-Then students create art based on what they learn and send it to us.
-For every piece of art they submit, we make a financial donation to a respected community-based organization serving youth.
-Since 2010, more than one million participants in 83 countries have created over five million works of art and raised more than $7 million to benefit tens of thousands of young people around the world.
+The way it works is simple: our annual Projects invite students to respond to a specific problem affecting young people.
+Teachers and students explore the issue in class, create art based on their learnings, and send it to us.
+For every piece of art submitted, we make a financial donation to organizations making a difference in the space.

 Students Rebuild is a program of the Bezos Family Foundation.
-Our Challenges work by asking young people to learn, connect, and take action on critical global issues.
-Once they understand the Challenge topic, we ask youth to create symbolic objects which the Foundation matches with funding for a good cause.
+Our Projects work by asking young people to learn, connect, and take action on critical global issues.
+Once they understand the Project topic, we ask youth to create symbolic objects which the Foundation matches with funding for a good cause.

 Not every young person has the means or opportunity to raise funds, so we ask them to show they care by creating symbols that express their care and concern.
 This approach allows young people of all backgrounds and in almost any country to take action on critical global issues.